 There's nothing like a lazy morning spent wandering the farmers market, followed by a delicious lunch of local ingredients.

 Portland Festival Symphony Free Concerts

 Portland Japanese Garden

 Authentic and serene, these gardens transport you.
-Sit in the tea garden, stroll the moon bridge, or attend a workshop or lecture.
+Visit the new Cultural Village, stroll the tea garden, or attend a workshop or lecture.

 From handmade piÒatas to artisan chorizo, this festive market brings together more than a dozen shops and food carts inspired by Latino foods and culture.
 Open daily.